odogwu25/UK-Crime-Analysis/README.md

 # UK CRIME ANALYSIS

 Using time series data, this analysis will look at the trend of violent crimes using data provided by the UK police department and determine whether there are other causes of gun-related crimes besides the traditional gang culture and the locations with more gun-related crimes.
-My jupyter notebook also has a detailed comment on each cell for more explanation.
+My jupyter notebook also has a detailed comment on each cell and markdowns for more explanation.

 ## The Technical Approach Used Will Entail The Following;